 BaZi Analysis Is Not About Auxiliary Stars (神煞)

 Yes, in BaZi there is a thing we call Auxiliary Stars (神煞) and some of these very stars are the “Nobleman Stars” everyone is looking for in their charts.
-In an article that I have written long ago regarding myths and misconception about Zodiac forecasting, the core of BaZi theory and analysis is really not on these stars, but rather, by the theory of Yin Yang & The 5 Elements, seasonal changes, the position of Earth around the sun and the cycle of birth and death of all phenomena you can witness on Earth.
+In an article that I have written long ago regarding myths and misconceptions about Zodiac forecasting, the core of BaZi theory and analysis is really not on these stars, but rather, by the theory of Yin Yang & The 5 Elements, seasonal changes, the position of Earth around the sun and the cycle of birth and death of all phenomena you can witness on Earth.

 One should not touch Auxiliary Stars if the foundation of BaZi analysis is not there.
 I know it’s tempting and it’s fun because it’s probably the only thing in the BaZi chart you can understand.
 I’ve been there.
 But please resist the urge to jump to conclusions.